Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 ![Deleted post message](documentation/deleted%20post%20message.png)

 ### Like / unlike button and comment section
-The Like feature can be found under the post, but is only visible when a user is logged in.
+* The like feature can be found under the post, but is only visible when a user is logged in.
 Otherwise there is a link to login.
-The comment section is only visible when a user is logged in, If there is no comment there will be a link to a page where the user can leave a comment.
+* The comment section is only visible when a user is logged in, if there is no comment there will be a link to a page where the user can leave a comment.
 Otherwise there will be a link to login.
 ![logged in](documentation/Comment%3Alike%20logged%20in.png)

 ![Not logged in](documentation/Comment%3Alike%20not%20logged%20in.png)